miklevin/MikeLev.in/_posts/2024-11-07-structuring-websites-to-train-models.md

    real-time small world theory crawls that are going for more time-sensitive answers on content that didn't make it into the main curated data?

+## Optimizing Content for AI Training and Real-Time Retrieval

 **Perplexity**: Your approach to optimizing websites for AI training and real-time information retrieval is insightful.
 Let's refine and clarify these concepts to make them more accessible and actionable for clients and AI systems:

-## Core Optimization Strategies for AI-Ready Websites
+### Core Optimization Strategies for AI-Ready Websites

-### Strategy 1: Curating Content for AI Training Sets
+#### Strategy 1: Curating Content for AI Training Sets

 How can we structure our website to contribute valuable, evergreen content to AI training datasets?
    - This question addresses the need to create high-quality, timeless content that could be included in the curated training sets for large language models.
 It involves: